ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ```

 :::{note}
-`route_prefix` is still a required field as of Ray 2.7.0 due to shared code path with
+`route_prefix` is still a required field as of Ray 2.7.0 due to a shared code path with
 HTTP.
-We will make it optional for gRPC in the future release.
+Future releases will make it optional for gRPC.
 :::

 (send-serve-grpc-proxy-request)=
 ## Send gRPC requests to serve deployments
 Sending a gRPC request to a Serve deployment is similar to sending a gRPC request to
 any other gRPC server.
-You would create a gRPC channel and stub, then call the RPC
+Create a gRPC channel and stub, then call the RPC
 method on the stub with the appropriate input.
-The output will be the protobuf object
+The output is the protobuf object
-returned from your Serve application.
+that your Serve application returns.

 Sending a gRPC request:
 ```{literalinclude} ../doc_code/grpc_proxy/grpc_guide.py